-- Continuation of the 6.0 millage rate, the same as the past several years, is expected to be sufficient at this time based on the reserves on hand.
-Commissioners realize that with the poor economic situation, and with many of the area residents unemployed, raising the ad valorem taxes would be an unnecessary hardship on them.
+- The Operating millage rate for Citywide is 5.9714 mills and is expected to be sufficient at this time based on the reserves on hand.
 There continues to be some new construction and several property improvements that will add to the ad valorem tax base.
-The Commissioners were able to produce a balanced budget even with decreased revenues for 2014-2015. - Rates for water and sewer services were increased in November/December 2008 to cover the growing need of repair and replacement of water and sewer equipment and systems since the largest percentage of the previous systems were installed in 1974 and 1993.
+The Commissioners were able to produce a balanced budget even with decreased revenues for 2016-2017. - Rates for water and sewer services were increased in November/December 2008 to cover the growing need of repair and replacement of water and sewer equipment and systems since the largest percentage of the previous systems were installed in 1974 and 1993.
 Also increased state and federal regulations require additional employee education as well as upgrades in monitoring equipment.
 No additional increases have been implemented since 2008 and none are planned until the water and sewer projects in process presently are completed. - The Commissioners authorized the acceptance of credit card payments primarily for utility services effective November 2008 (other city services, permits and licenses may also be paid by credit card).
 This, together with larger service deposits implemented in 2005, has significantly reduced the amount of bad debts that become uncollectible and have to be written off each year.
 In addition, the Commission has taken a strong stand on disconnecting delinquent accounts and staff maintains a bad debt list that must be paid before any new service is activated.
 Bad debts are also referred to the local credit bureau for collection.
 All this, of course, results in a better financial position for the city. - The Florida Department of Environmental Protection (DEP) contacted the City in December 2010 regarding the fuel depot purchased from the County with the Annex property as there was apparently a seepage of fuel from the depot in 1991.
 DEP has funds available to handle the additional clean-up required and bids were received from several contractors approved by DEP for this purpose.
 The City awarded the bid and clean-up contract to CDG Engineers & Associates, Inc. (Dothan, AL) in Mar/Apr 2011 at no cost to the City as CDG felt the clean-up can be done within the fund allowance of DEP.
 CDG Engineers & Associates, Inc. has continued working with DEP to monitor, track and remove any contamination.